 This looks promising because many women who report side effects from HRT have these from taking a progestin.
 However, more studies will be done to determine whether this theory is correct.
 In addition, probably because you get positive effects from a lower dose than that of Premarin or micronized estradiol, esterified estrogen doesn’t seem to cause as great an increase in breast tenderness, headaches or nausea as Premarin.

-One important note: one form of esterified estrogen, Estratab, has been unavailable since spring 2001.
+One important note: one form of esterified estrogen, Estratab, has been unavailable at various points.
 Some sources say it will be reintroduced in the future, but it’s unclear when this will happen.
 Keep in touch with your doctor or pharmacy, or contact the pharmaceutical company for more information.

 - Standard dosage: .3, .625, 1.25, and 2.5 mg